gudrunhe/secdec/doc/source/util.rst

  * ``devices`` - A :cpp:class:`std::set` of devices to run on. ``-1`` denotes the CPU, positive integers refer to GPUs.

 Refer to the documentation of the standalone Qmc for the default values and additional information.

+Set the type :cpp:type:`transform_t` to use a specific integral transform rather than the default of the underlying implementation. :ref:`An example is shown below<example_set_qmc_transform_cpp>`.

 .. cpp:namespace:: secdecutil